r-dube/pickingflowers/tibet.md

 Recorded incidents of electronic compromise of Tibetan nationals outside of Tibet by China go at least as far back as 2007 \[SANS1\].

 ### Social engineering and email attachments with malware
-Chinese social engineering techniques have evolved alongside newsworthy developments in the Tibetan diaspora.
+Chinese attackers use their knowledge of Tibetan's activities to construct lures for Tibetans.
+These lures are used to install malware (spyware) on Tibetan users' computers and cell phones and to harass them.

 In 2007, the Chinese attackers created cognitive dissonance to get Tibetan to click on malware-laced attachments.
-The attackers created email messages and matching document attachments attributed to well-known Tibetan personalities.
+The attackers constructed email messages and matching document attachments attributed to well-known Tibetan personalities.
 However, the messages and documents contradicted the reader's prior belief about the well-known personality's views.
 The result was that the reader clicked on the attachment out of curiosity, allowing the attacker into their computer \[SANS1\].

-In 2012, Chinese attackers booby-trapped genuine posts and articles on protest self-immolations among Tibetans in Tibet as the vehicle to deliver malware to Tibetan readers \[TCL2\].
+In 2012, Chinese attackers booby-trapped genuine posts and articles on self-immolations among Tibetans as the vehicle to deliver malware to Tibetan readers \[TCL2\].
 In the same year, the attackers also booby-trapped articles on the European parliament's concern for human rights in Tibet to deliver malware to a targetted list of Tibetan activists \[TCL3\].
 Later in 2012, Chinese attackers used authentic privately-held messages of some Tibetans as the lure to send malware to other Tibetans \[TCL4\].
 In all these cases, the attackers' goal was to get a Tibetan of interest to click on a doctored document that silently dropped malware on the users' computer.

 These social engineering attacks demonstrate that by 2012, the Chinese had deeply penetrated communications between prominent Tibetans living outside Tibet.
 These attacks also demonstrate that the attackers were paying close attention to news articles and forum messages relevant to the Tibetan diaspora.
-The depth of penetration and up-to-date information on issues of interest to Tibetans enabled the Chinese attackers to construct credible lures to ensnare additional Tibetans over multiple years \[AV1\], \[AV2\],  \[AV3\], \[AV4\], \[K1\], \[TCL7\], \[TCL8\], \[TCL9\].
+The depth of penetration and up-to-date information on issues of interest to Tibetans enabled the Chinese attackers to construct credible lures to ensnare additional Tibetans \[AV1\], \[AV2\],  \[AV3\], \[AV4\], \[K1\], \[TCL7\], \[TCL8\], \[TCL9\].

 The Chinese attackers continues to use social engineering and attachments containing malware to infilitrate Tibetans \[C1\], \[TSL2\], \[PAN1\], \[TSL1\].